 This is the telescope shape you’re probably most familiar with.
 The main optical element is a lens on the front which refracts light directly onto a mirror at the back and into the eyepiece.

-This type of telescope is also called catadioptric or "Schmidt-Cassegrain" telescope.
-It features two mirrors (one in the back and one in the front) plus a corrector lens.
+This type of telescope features two mirrors (one in the back and one in the front) plus a corrector lens.
 Many different types of compound design exist, Schmidt-Cassegrain being the most common.

 Altazimuth (from altitude + azimuth) is the simplest telescope mount design as it pivots on two axes (see left) relative to the ground.
 Modern telescopes with altazimuth mounts often have computer control or a manual fine adjustment knob to precisely track objects.
 It's all about giving you maximum control over how the telescope moves.